me25542/pico-smart_enclosure/README.md

 ### Automatic active temperature control and lighting for a 3d printer enclosure.
 Uses a raspberry Pi Pico connected to the printer via I2C to provide **automatic** active temperature control and full control of other enclosure functions via gcode (M260).

+### I am working on v2, this branch is a work in process intended to help me find bugs faster.
+Some documentation info may be outdated (I was to lazy to change it), and the code **will** have bugs.

 ## Features
 - **Automatic** active temperature control
 - **Direct** communication with the printer (via I2C)
-- **Smooth** PWM lighting control
+- **Smooth** PWM lighting control (currently broken in a few ways, should be fixed by the stable release)
+- **UI via OLed screen**
+  - You can control pretty much everything using the menu
+  - **Known issues**: The menu isn't verry responsive when in printing mode.
+Might get fixed (if I can workaround the root cause).
 - Fan kickstarting
 - PWM fan speed control
 - Printer-controllable max fan speed
 - Motorized fan flap control (optional)
 - Print done notification (light turns on)
 - Use of the standby capabilities on ATX PSUs to save power
-- Uses both cores in the pico for smoother real-time operation
+- Uses both cores in the Pico for smoother real-time operation
 - Highly customizable
 - Prints lots of debugging data over USB
 - Control via: